 Java is undoubtedly one of the topmost programming languages in the world.
-Despite its beginning as a program for set-top box, it remains one of the most widely used languages.
-It is not just preferred by programmers and coders, it is also a popular language when it comes to teaching programming languages in schools and universities.
+Despite its beginning as a program for the set-top box, it remains one of the most widely used languages.
+It not just preferred by programmers and coders, it is also a popular language when it comes to teaching programming languages in schools and universities.

 But Java also comes with a plethora of myths and misconceptions.
 Some of it is inevitable with a popular language where murmurs on its features and efficiency become Chinese whispers.
 But some also stem from its beginning as a simple language that seemed too good to be true.
 Its makers’ bold declaration of “write once, run anywhere” was considered a bit too revolutionary.

 Although Java has come far since its beginning – now with Java 9, the misconceptions surrounding it are still quite prevalent.
-This is despite the fact that many programmers chose to keep working on Java and you can easily hire java developers for enterprise application development.
+It is despite the fact that many programmers chose to keep working on Java and you can easily hire java developers for enterprise application development.

 Let’s take a look at some of these myths:

 Java is dead

 We’ll call this is the strangest myths regarding Java that refuses to die down despite that rates among the top programming languages used across the world.
 Don’t take our word for it.
 Check out the RedMonk Programming Language Ranking the TIOBE index that has repeatedly found Java among the topmost popular languages.
 Java remains alive and thriving.